Speed to Market Strategies From Three Leaders in Product Management

 2. Empower all decision makers to conduct research

-Market research is a critical part of launching a successful product, but to increase speed to market, market research needs to incorporate modern best practices for user research and experimentation, and empower product teams to do the same.
+Market research is a critical part of launching a successful product.
+But to increase speed to market, market research needs to incorporate modern best practices for user research and experimentation, and empower product teams to do the same.

-Ben Singer, Innovation Design Strategist at Humana, describes how he helped product teams at his company, a $37 billion health insurance company with over 13 million customers in the United States, collaborate with market research more effectively, and become more customer-centric.
+Ben Singer, Innovation Design Strategist at Humana, describes how he helped product teams at his company.
+A $37 billion health insurance company with over 13 million customers in the United States, collaborate with market research more effectively, and become more customer-centric.

 Not only do market research studies inform product decisions, experiments inform larger market research studies.
 Experimentation has helped Humana test ideas with their target market faster than ever before.

-3. Test and build faster with sprints
+3. Test and build faster with sprints increases speed to market

-In addition to on-demand insights, “sprints” are a proven method for decreasing time to market.
+In addition to on-demand insights, “sprints” are a proven method for decreasing speed to market.
 Sprints provide teams with a short period of time – typically one week – to test ideas and accomplish important milestones.

 He guided teams through two one-week sprints where they create a backlog, define user stories, and produce real working software.
 This environment makes it faster and easier to pivot and therefore faster and easier to get to market.
 David says that these sprints ultimately enabled teams to increase velocity by over 300%.

-How to Decrease Time to Market
+How to Decrease Speed to Market

-There are many common challenges that can increase time to market.
+There are many common challenges that can increase speed to market.
 These include slow waterfall development processes, bureaucratic organizational structures, and, perhaps most commonly, outdated research practices.
 Guests of This is Product Management have shared how to overcome these challenges and start moving faster.